 Cataract surgery is a fairly common procedure to remove a cloudy lens, that is a cataract, from inside the eye to restore vision.
 The cloudy lens inside the eye is replaced with an artificial lens or intraocular lens (IOL).
 Cataracts generally occur as a natural aging process.
 However, they can also occur at birth (congenital) or caused by a drug, chemical, or physical injury.
 Cataracts may go unnoticed at the onset because the cloudiness presents gradually and vision is only mildly affected.
-Eventually, cataracts worsen and begin to impair vision and ultimately require cataract surgery.
+Eventually, cataracts worsen and begin to impair vision, and ultimately require cataract surgery.

 Advanced Technologies for Cataract Surgery

-At Fort Worth Eye Associates, Dr. Ann Ranelle constantly strive to achieve outstanding vision results for each patient by understanding their individual needs and comfort.
+At Fort Worth Eye Associates, Dr. Ann Ranelle constantly strives to achieve outstanding vision results for each patient by understanding their individual needs and comfort.
 Fort Worth Eye Associates offers advanced technologies for choosing the appropriate lens implant and treatment plan for each patient.

 Signs and Symptoms of Cataracts

 Cataract symptoms often present so gradually that they go unnoticed for a time.
-Vision is not particularly affected during early onset of a cataract.
+Vision is not particularly affected during the early onset of a cataract.
 Cloudy or foggy vision is the symptom most associated with cataracts, however other signs that may signal cataract formation include:

 - Night vision difficulty